hemanta212/blogger-cli/docs/blog_management.md

 You can always setup configs later

 # Editing blog config
-A registered blog has number of configs you can edit.
+A registered blog has number of configs that you can edit.

 'blog_dir':
 This is the main folder of your website.
 This folder is not used to store converted html blogs since it is treated as root website folder.